skylite9/Links/README.md

 # Links
 Website Links
-Contains website links handy for use.
+This github page contains website links handy for use.